Carbon pricing: Yes. But how?

 - Barbara Haya, UC Berkeley, Berkeley Energy and Climate Institute

-Closing remarks from representative of the Carbon Pricing Leadership Coalition (tbc).
+Closing remarks from Isabel Saldarriaga Arango from the World Bank and Carbon Pricing Leadership Coalition.

 Time and place:

 Submission on methodology to determine the list of sectors and subsectors deemed exposed to a significant risk of carbon leakage